Step 1: Strategy & Scope

 Overview

-The first step is to determine what content you want to include in your Search experience, both in the backend (what you want users to be able to search on) and frontend (what you want to display on results cards).
+The first step is to define what content you want to include in your search experience, both in the backend (what users should be able to search on) and frontend (what you want to display on results cards).

 You may have to adjust your content strategy based on how easy it is to both collect and maintain your data.